yashzawar02/auth-wiki/README.md

    - Click the **edit** button (pencil icon) in the top right corner.
    - Make your edits and submit a pull request.

+> [!Note]
+> Auth Wiki is a multilingual project.
+You can contribute to any language you're comfortable with, we'll take care of the rest.

 ### Running locally

 Auth Wiki uses PNPM and Astro.
 To preview your changes locally: